 The Tennessee labor force is expanding, according to the state's Department of Workforce Development.
-Many of the state's top industries — fields such as education, health care and administrative services — feature a wide range of potential careers for graduates of trade and vocational schools in Tennessee.
+Many of the state's top industries — fields such as education, health care and administrative services — feature a wide range of potential careers for graduates of trade and vocational schools in Tennessee, TN.

 Individual Tennessee cities may have especially welcoming job markets for candidates with the right education.
 Health care and automotive technology graduates might do well in Nashville, where the two top employers are Vanderbilt University Medical Center and Nissan North America.
 Knoxville, on the other hand, has its top employers in the education and energy sectors.

 Career technical education (CTE) has a few strong upsides over traditional college programs for workforce-bound students in Tennessee.
 Many certificate programs can be completed in a year or less, for starters, while a bachelor's degree typically takes around four years of full-time study.
 University degrees also cost around twice as much as the yearly average of $4,560 charged at career and technical schools in Tennessee.

 What's more, students who earn CTE certification in Tennessee have a habit of making good on their employment search.
 Nine out of ten CTE students reported finding employment, winning an apprenticeship or joining the military within six months of finishing their program.

 If you're thinking about attending campus-based or online schools in Tennessee, you'll want to get the lay of the land by checking out our rankings of the state's top institutions.
 There's also a wealth of general information at the bottom of the page, including a primer on how to apply for financial aid in Tennessee and some info about state initiatives that help vocational students.

 How to Apply for Trade School Financial Aid in Tennessee